TAI CHI NOTEBOOK:

 The Sashes

 Beginning level (first year): white, gold, orange.
-Beginners learn the first section of the Yang-style long moving form (the Yang 108), as well as Nei Kung and Medical Chi Gong.
-This last has only been added to the beginning curriculum at our school in the last year, so I haven't learned it yet.
+Beginners learn the first section of the Yang-style long moving form (the Yang 108), along with the ten postures of Nei Kung.

 Intermediate level (second year): green, blue, purple.
 In the second year we learn the intermediate and advanced sections of the Yang 108, plus the flute and saber forms.

 Advanced level (third year): red, brown, brown/black.
-Everything is learned multiple times in this course of study.
+Everything is learned multiple times on the way to a black sash.
 You simply cannot learn it well enough or deeply enough in one time through.
-In the third year, we revisit every aspect of the training in preparation for the rigorous testing that is required for the black sash.
+In the third year, we revisit every aspect of the training in preparation for the rigorous testing required for the black sash.

 Disclaimer